Long-distance runners lap up miles for the love of it

 NEW YORK Although many people begin running as a practical path to weight loss or fitness, for many it becomes a love affair as the miles increase.

-Tom Holland, running coach and author of "The Marathon Method," tells his clients that running for 3 miles (4.8 kilometers) was horrible for him too, but farther down the road things changed.
+Tom Holland, running coach and author of "The Marathon Method," tells his clients that running for 3 miles was horrible for him too, but farther down the road things changed.

 "It happens for different people at different times and different distances: that runner's high," he said in an interview.